-Pupils follow a linear curriculum that draws on the best teaching techniques, particularly from Asia.
-The Year 7 curriculum adopts a variety of methods including visual processes so that younger pupils develop an excellent grasp of Number which lays the foundation for more advanced concepts.
 In addition to Mathematics IGCSE, our most able pupils may take the Level 2 Certificate in Further Maths in Year 11 as a preparation for Maths A Level.
-Pupils participate in national competitions including the UKMT Maths Challenge.
+Enrichment opportunities are also offered to all our pupils who participate in national competitions including the UKMT Maths Challenge.

 The study of History is important as it teaches us about people’s motivations and actions and helps us understand our society.
 Pupils learn about our heritage and culture as well as the significant people and events which have shaped our nation and our world.

 Key Stage 3 classes study the Romans, the Middle Ages, the Tudors and Stuarts, the British Empire, the slave trade and the twentieth century world.
 The IGCSE course is The Twentieth Century with a depth study on Germany, 1918-1945.

 Our History department has won a Good Schools Guide Award: Best performance taking History GCSE at an English independent school.
 History is used to reinforce literacy skills and pupils learn how to structure and write extended essays, developing the ability to evaluate sources, think critically and analyse events.